bruceme/SportVFR/README.md

 ### Engine Sensors

-- Tach: This is a 2-pulse per rotation 12v signal coming from my Magnetos, it's voltage split to 0-5v
+- Tach: This is a 2-pulse per rotation 12v signal coming from my Magnetos, it's voltage split to 0-5v.
+You can change the number of pulses in the code.
 - Oil Temp, Oil Pressure, Fuel Pressure, Fuel Quantity : These are all resistivity sensors with a typical operating range of 0-5kohm.
 You can use any sensors that work on your engine.
 You will need to calibrate them in the code.

 ### Display